 Glacier National Park

-Glacier National Park is one of the most breathtaking places in America anytime of year, but in the winter, it’s truly a jaw-dropping wonderland.
+Glacier National Park is one of the most breathtaking places in America at any time of year, but in the winter, it’s truly a jaw-dropping wonderland.
 While there’s no lodging in the park, the hardy can camp at the Apgar Picnic Area and St. Mary Campground for free for easy access to the stuff that powder-lovers dreams are made of.
 Put on a pair of snowshoes and glide along the shores of Lake McDonald, or join a ranger-led snowshoe walk.
 You can also cross-country ski on the park’s legendary Going-to-the-Sun Road.

 Set along the shores of picturesque Whitefish Lake in Flathead County, Whitefish is an outdoor adventure hub and was named one of the Top 25 Ski Towns in the World by National Geographic.
 Whitefish Mountain Resort is one of the top destinations for affordable skiing on uncrowded slopes with awe-inspiring mountain backdrops, offering great beginner terrain as well as challenges for experts.
 Stay at Grouse Mountain Lodge and you’ll be just minutes from the slopes of Whitefish Mountain Resort.
 Private shuttle service is provided to and from the ski lifts, as well as activities like dog sledding, snowmobiling and horse-drawn sleigh rides.